 server:

-port: 3838Setting image: null (the default) tells shinyelectron to embed a Dockerfile in the Electron package and build the image locally on first launch.
-Setting image to a registry reference (e.g., ghcr.io/myorg/myapp) pulls from that registry instead.
+port: 3838image: null (the default) embeds a Dockerfile in the package and builds locally on first launch.
+Set image to a registry reference like ghcr.io/myorg/myapp to pull instead.

-shinyelectron ships a built-in Dockerfile for R apps based on rocker/r2u:24.04, which provides pre-compiled binary R packages via apt.
-It supports both amd64 and arm64 architectures.
+The built-in R Dockerfile is based on rocker/r2u:24.04, which serves pre-compiled R packages via apt.
+It supports amd64 and arm64.

 export(